Altinn/altinn-studio-docs/content/app/development/logic/calculation/_index.en.md

 ---

 {{%notice warning%}}
-`CalculationHandler.cs` is deprecated from version 4.7.0, and will only run as a fallback when `ProcessDataWrite` eller `ProcessDataRead` throws a `NotImplementedException`
+`CalculationHandler.cs` is deprecated from version 4.7.0, and will only run as a fallback when `ProcessDataWrite` or `ProcessDataRead` throws a `NotImplementedException`

 See: [Dataprocessing](../dataprocessing/) to understand the new way.